Raghava Lawrence

-Raghava Lawrence (born Lawrence Murugaiyan) is an Indian actor, choreographer, film director, composer, playback singer, lyricist, film producer and philanthropist known for his works primarily in Tamil and Telugu.
+Raghava Lawrence (born Lawrence Murugaiyan on 29 October 1976) is an Indian actor, choreographer, film director, composer, playback singer, lyricist, film producer and philanthropist known for his works primarily in Tamil cinema.
 After making his debut as a dance choreographer in 1993, he began looking for acting opportunities.
-He began his career as an actor in 1998, in a Telugu film.
+He began his career as an actor in the Telugu film Speed Dancer (1999).

 He adopted the name "Raghava" in 2001, and choreographed songs for many prominent actors and directors in Tamil and Telugu cinema throughout his career.
 He got his breakthrough as an actor with the Telugu film Style (2006) and Tamil horror comedy Muni (2007).
 As a choreographer, he is known for his simple but intricate hip-hop and westernised dance moves and has won four Filmfare Awards, three Nandi Awards, and two Tamil Nadu State Film Awards for Best Choreography and one Vijay Awards for social responsibility.